HuandongChang/TrafficSign/README.md

 ![](demo/pipeline.png)

 1.Finetune Yolo

-2.Make Inference for each frame on testing video 3.SORT Item Tracking Algorithm
+2.Make Inference for each frame on testing video

+3.SORT Item Tracking Algorithm

 4.Denoise

- a.only keep IDs that appear more than 20 times b.For predictions of same ID, take the mode as the class prediction (otherwise there might be more than one class predictions)
+ - only keep IDs that appear more than 20 times

+ - For predictions of same ID, take the mode as the class prediction (otherwise there might be more than one class predictions)

 5.Violation Detection

 Please see more details in report \& presentation.